 An osteopath is a slightly different profession from a chiropractor.

 Osteopaths (doctors of osteopathy, or DOs) go through four years of medical school.
 Very few osteopaths prescribe to the importance of spinal correction for all-body health.

 Osteopaths perform osteopathic adjustments, which are very similar to chiropractic manipulations.
-However, osteopathic adjustments are basically watered-down chiropractic adjustments.
-Like physical therapists, osteopaths have minimal (elective) training on “manipulations”.
+Osteopathic adjustments are watered-down chiropractic adjustments.
+Like physical therapists, osteopaths have minimal (elective) training in “manipulations.”

-Ultimately, osteopathy does not use the principles of functional medicine, in which a lifestyle approach is used to promote health.
+Ultimately, osteopathy does not use the principles of complementary or integrative health, in which a lifestyle approach promotes health.
 Chiropractic, on the other hand, honors the innate systems of the body to promote health with minimal to no use of drugs or conventional medicine principles.

 Chiropractic adjustments correct spinal misalignments and spinal motion issues.
 Left untreated, misalignments and subluxations may cause:

 Health benefits of chiropractic adjustments include:

 - Improved joint function (including range of motion)

 - Reduced lower back pain